Acc3ssD3n13d/Acc3ssD3n13d/README.md

 ## About Me

-I am a college student currently pursuing my A.A. at my local community college.
-I intend on getting my B.A. in Computer Engineering and Music Design.
-I am learning how to contribute to open-source projects.
+A college student trying to achieve a BS in Computer Engineering.
+I write music and design cool hardware.

-## Experience
+## "Experience"
 - 5+ Years in CAD
 - 2+ Years in Python
 - Moderate understanding of: